otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 - The Prekey Server hands out Prekey Messages that have been already used.
 - The Prekey Server reports incorrect number of stored Prekey Messages.

-Notice that the security of the non-Interactive DAKE (XZDH) in the OTRv4 specification does not require trusting the Prekey Server.
+The security of the non-Interactive DAKE (XZDH) in the OTRv4 specification does not require trusting the Prekey Server.
 However, if we allow a scenario in which the user’s keys have been compromised but the Prekey Server has not, then we can achieve better plausible deniability.
 The user may ask the Prekey Server in advance to assist with a forged conversation, casting doubt on all conversations conducted by an online adversary using the compromised device.

 ## Prekey Server Requirements